HL7/crmi-ig/input/pages/using-cql.md

 ### Concepts
 {: #concepts}

-In addition to codes, CQL supports a concept construct, which is defined as a set of codes that are all semantically equivalent.
-CQL Concepts are not currently used within measure development and SHALL NOT be used within FHIR-based eCQMs, except to the extent that individual codes will be implicitly converted to concepts for the purposes of comparison with the Concept-value elements in FHIR resources.
+In addition to codes, CQL supports a concept construct, which is defined as a set of codes that are all _about_ the same concept, (e.g. the same concept represented in different code systems, or the same concept from the same code system represented at different levels of detail), but CQL itself will make no attempt to ensure that is the case.
+Concepts should never be used as a surrogate for proper valueset definition.

 **Conformance Requirement 4.12 (Concepts):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-4-12)
 {: #conformance-requirement-4-12}

+1. The CQL concept construct MAY be used.
-1. The CQL concept construct SHALL NOT be used.
+2. The CQL concept construct SHALL NOT be used as a surrogate for valueset definition.

 ### Library-level Identifiers
 {: #library-level-identifiers}